 Jim Vaus Jr. got deeply involved with Los Angeles mobsters and almost lost his life when he tried to turn over a new leaf and quit the mob.
 They promised him that the only way out was in a coffin, and they tried to make good on that threat, but Jim Vaus Jr. had a bit of help that the mobsters had no idea about.

 The real Jim Vaus Jr. was deeply involved with the Mickey Cohen crime syndicate and wrote the book that this movie is based on, but most of the names were changed in the movie to protect the guilty.
 In this movie portrayal he and his wife visit a Billy Graham tent meeting, but in real life he heard the Reverend Billy Graham on the radio one night, and decided to go straight and quit the mob.

 One of the things that Billy Graham once said is, "When wealth is lost, nothing is lost; when health is lost, something is lost; when character is lost, all is lost."

 Jim Vaus had a pipeline to plenty of cash, and had good health, but not the character that he wanted.
-You can find out more about Jim Vaus Jr. at spybusters.com, or even listen to Jim Vaus himself from a recording made in 1962: Jim Vaus - Wiretapper - An Oral History . . . or . . . you can pop a big bowl of white kernel popcorn with lots of warm melted butter on it and enjoy his story right here!
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Bill Williams and Howard Wendell